-I once read a transcript from a radio interview with Dr David Spiegel, Associate Chair of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+I once read a transcript from a radio interview with Dr David Spiegel, Associate Chair of Psychiatry and Behavioural Sciences at Stanford University School of Medicine.
 He said:

 “I think many people are afraid of it [hypnosis] because they feel like they will lose control; somebody will take over control.
 And actually, it’s the opposite.
 It’s a way of enhancing people’s control over their mental state and over certain aspects of how their body functions.
 So you are not losing control, you are gaining control with hypnosis, and it’s a very valuable tool.”

 What exactly is hypnosis?

 Hypnosis is usually induced by the use of the therapist's voice and focusing the mind on something specific.
-There is no form of unconsciousness and nobody can be made to do anything they don’t want to, if you run around clucking like a chicken then the good news is that would be doing that because you want to – possibly having drunk a few pints of beer!
+There is no form of unconsciousness and nobody can be made to do anything they don’t want to.
+If you run around clucking like a chicken, then the good news is that you would be doing that because you want to – possibly having drunk a few pints of beer!

 A person in hypnosis can be aware of everything that is happening around them, (the sounds inside the room, etc), and they retain full control and varying degrees of memory afterwards.